 The Optic 6 uses only 3 DAC DA-17 aluminum poles.
-These poles provide plenty of strength, a slight give to prevent breaking and are quite durable.
+These poles provide plenty of strength, a slight give to prevent breaking, and are quite durable.
 Don’t abuse them and you won’t have to worry about them bending or breaking.

-Due to size of this tent it would be best for a family or a person who often goes camping with a few friends.
+Due to the size and space of this tent, it would be best for a family of campers or backpackers who often goes camping with a few friends.
 It is a very versatile tent and can also function as a basecamp for a couple staying out at a campsite for more than a few days.

 “As the name “Optic” hints at, this tent provides a pretty nice view.”

-The two vestibules help to keep the tent clean and allow storage for some gear outside the tent.
-The main vestibule (17 sq ft of room) can even double as extra sitting room or a kitchen area for cooking out of the weather.
+The two vestibules design help to keep the tent clean and allow storage for some gear outside the tent.
+The main vestibule (17 sq ft of the room) can even double as an extra sitting room or a kitchen area for cooking out of the weather.
 If you already have trekking poles you can take them along to prop up the vestibule to act as an awning.

-Finally this tent comes with guy out lines and tensioners for said lines.
+Finally, this tent comes with guy outlines and tensioners for said lines.
 Everything comes in a nice carrying case to make transportation easy.
 Mountain Hardwear really did a great job with this tent.
 Even small features like the use of reflective materials to make finding basecamp easier at night and the bottle opener on the fly door are examples of their eye for detail.

 The Optic 6 is a very simple tent to set up.
 It’s possible to do it yourself but it’s always useful to have someone help, especially since this tent is quite large.
 It’ll also be easier to have someone tall set up this tent since the peak height is 77″.
 The poles attach with clips and with only 3 poles in total, getting it up is fast.

 Aside from weight, there really is no reason to not buy this tent.
 There just simply isn’t anything wrong with it.
 It has everything you could want in a 6 person tent.